zetanumbers/book/src/natural-aliasing.md

 To handle this it is required to restrict `Rc<'a, T>` with aforementioned aliasing lifetime from being put into itself somehow using lifetimes to track down such case.
 But it becomes obvious if we remember that `Rc` shifts responsibility of tracking ownership to runtime, which usually isn't aware of any syntactic scopes we keep in mind in order to think about ownership.
-In order to understand how `Rc`s are tracking memory allocation, appropriatelly you would need to keep in mind all of them.
+In order to understand how `Rc`s are tracking memory allocation, appropriately you would need to keep in mind all of them.
 More appropriately you would reason about `Rc` as aliasing mutable borrows to allocated memory.

 Precisely upon dropping `Rc`s, runtime filters out contexts its allocated memory belongs to, sort of like it's in superposition until then.